Super Breakout: Gameplay

 The fundamental gameplay—use a paddle to bounce a ball into a wall of destructible bricks—is the same as Breakout, but Super Breakout contains three different game modes.
 "Double" gives the player control of two paddles at the same time—one placed above the other—with two balls in play simultaneously.
-"Cavity" also has two paddles, but initially only one ball.
-Two others are contained in pockets inside the wall and can be freed.
+"Cavity" has initially only one ball, but two others are contained in pockets inside the wall and can be freed.
 "Progressive" advances the entire wall downward step by step, gaining in speed the longer the ball is in play.

 Development

 The game was written by Ed Rotberg, who later designed Battlezone (1980) for Atari.
 Ed Logg assisted Rotberg in designing Super Breakout after hearing that Atari co-founder Nolan Bushnell wanted Breakout updated; Logg would later help design the highly successful Asteroids (1979) for Atari.
 While the original Breakout was constructed with discrete logic instead of a microprocessor, Super Breakout uses a MOS Technology 6502 CPU.
 Like its predecessor, Super Breakout uses a black and white display with overlays to simulate color.